lobo/Auth0AzureIntegration/README.md

 Now click on Microsoft Account.
 Cut and paste the Client ID and Client Secret from Step 2, and select the same boxes as you did in Step 2 – these are the claims you are requesting be provided to you.

-4. Restrict permissions to authenticated users
+IV.
+Restrict permissions to authenticated users

 In your Mobile App's Settings, click Easy Tables and select your table.
 Click Change permissions, select Authenticated access only for all permissions, then click Save.

-5. Auth0: Enabling WAMS add-on for your client
+V. Auth0: Enabling WAMS add-on for your client

 Clients -> your client -> Addons -> Microsoft Azure Mobile Services